McMatty/Sonarqube-containers/Readme.md

  Currently the docker build files are using insecure channels due to issues getting the certificates for the NZ proxies working.
  Before going outside a proof of concept this needs to be addressed

+ With the dotnet projects ensure these are clean builds as references can point to the host paths from nuget and restores.
+These errors will occur in relation to the project.assets.json file for nuget packages.